Online course details

 Online course description

-You will be introduced to the fundamental theoretical issues in psychology and can tailor your module choice to your area of interest, career focus or personal preferences, choosing from: cognitive, developmental, sport, exercise, social or biological psychology and also psychology traditions and skills and more.
-This course will introduce you to research methods in psychology, helping you to develop, and gain an overview of the skills you’ll need to progress in a psychology career including, research study design, data collection methods, online research methods and an awareness of ethical issues.
-Research skills are also transferable and you may find them useful in your current work setting or for any other future education.
+You will be introduced to research methods in psychology, helping you to develop and gain an overview of the skills you’ll need to progress in a psychology career including, research study design, data collection methods, online research methods and an awareness of ethical issues.
+Research skills are also transferable, and you may find them useful in your current work setting or for any other future education.

 Who is the University Certificate in Psychology (UCP) course for?